reab5555/Entity-Reputation-Profiler/README.md

 ## The Script:
-There are two separate scripts: twitter_x_ext.py for extracting the tweets by keyword and date range, as well as utilizing GPT for finding criticisms and praisings from the tweets, while twitter_x_cluster.py for reducing the criticisms and praisings to a meaningful list of insights by clustering and profiling major problems, criticisms, praisings, and other insights for further improvements.
+There are two separate scripts: twitter_x_ext.py for extracting the tweets by keyword and date range, as well as utilizing GPT for finding criticisms and praisings from the tweets. twitter_x_cluster.py for reducing the criticisms and praisings into a meaningful list of insights by clustering and profiling major problems, criticisms, praisings, and other insights for further improvements.

 ### Fetching: twitter_x_ext.py
 Fetching Tweets and their related Data + Getting Criticisms and Praisings: